 Local bus services (a categorisation which also includes many medium-haul inter-urban services) cover the entire country, but are of variable quality and cost.
 Rural bus services are in general better than in France and the USA, but not so good as in Italy or Germany.
 Services range from deep-rural village services operating once a week or less, to intensive urban routes operating every few minutes.
 All communities except the very smallest villages have some kind of bus service.
 Coach travel tends to be slower than train travel, as well as less frequent, although they are still comfortable and are, for the most part, substantially cheaper.
 Coaches, like trains, will also generally take you right to the centre of town.

-You can read more about how to get around in the UK on this page.
+You can read more about how to get around in the UK on this page at Wikitravel.org.

 Places to sleep

 In the UK you may sleep in castles.
 The UK offers a wide variety of hotels rated on a scale of stars, from 5-star luxury to 1-star basic.
-Budget chains like Premier Inn and Travelodge have excellent sales if you book in advance; rooms are usually non refundable but can be had for as little as £29.
+Budget chains like Premier Inn and Travellodge have excellent sales if you book in advance; rooms are usually non refundable but can be had for as little as £29.
 There are also a vast number of privately run bed and breakfast establishments (abbreviated as "B&B"), offering rooms with usually a fried 'full English breakfast'.
 Alternatively you can rent a private house which is let as a holiday home; many such holiday homes advertise on a wide variety of free websites or advertise on their own websites.
 In adition there are many types of tourist accommodation, ranging from hotels and pensions.
 You may use i.e. hotels.com, booking.com or hostelworld.com to find somewhere to sleep.
+If you want to rent a private home Airbnb.com is somewhere you could check out.

 I have stayed a couple of times at Generator hostel London and liked it.
 The1st floor have areas for eating, a pub and other social places.
 Rest of the floors (there are 6 in total) have wveything from private suoits to family rooms and dorms.